Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 Want to know what all Upper has to offer that can help you with your last-mile analytics?

-Upper collects and processes data from delivery history and driver performance, offering three distinct types of reports:
+Upper collects and processes data from delivery history and driver performance.

 • Summary report: Provides a concise overview of key metrics and delivery performance.